hwborchers/ctv-numericalmath/README.md

 **MATLAB, Octave, Julia, and other Interfaces**

-Interfaces to numerical computation software such as MATLAB (commercial) or Octave (free) will be important when solving difficult numerical problems.
-Unfortunately, at the moment there is no package allowing to call octave functions from within R.
+Interfaces to mathematical software such as MATLAB (commercial) or Octave (free) will be important when solving difficult numerical problems.
+Unfortunately, at the moment there is no package allowing to call Octave functions from within R.

 -   The [matlab](https://cran.r-project.org/package=matlab) emulation package
     contains about 30 simple functions, replicating MATLAB functions,